ssiarhei115/Pose_tracking/README.md

 * Fck is the confidence score of the kth keypoint of F.
 * Fxy and Gxy represent the x and y positions of the k-th keypoint for each vector.

+    *The lower the number, the closer the distance*

 ### Important terms